grantjenks/python-runstats/README.rst

 the data.
 With generators, this is not possible and so computing statistics in a single pass is necessary.

-The Python RunStats module was designed for these cases by providing a pair of classes for computing summary statistics and linear regression in a single pass.
-Summary objects work on series which may be larger than memory or disk space permit.
-They may also be efficiently combined together to create aggregate measures.
+The Python `RunStats`_ module was designed for these cases by providing a pair of classes for computing online summary statistics and online linear regression in a single pass.
+Summary objects work on sequences which may be larger than memory or disk space permit.
+They may also be efficiently combined together to create aggregate summaries.

 Features
 --------